AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 The `/statfile` property identifies the file to use as the statfile.
 Dispatcher uses this file to register the time of the most recent content update.
 The statfile can be any file on the web server.

 The statfile has no content.
 When content is updated, Dispatcher updates the timestamp.
-The default statfile is named .stat and is stored in the docroot.
+The default statfile is named `.stat` and is stored in the docroot.
 Dispatcher blocks access to the statfile.

 >[!NOTE]
 >
->If `/statfileslevel` is configured, Dispatcher ignores the `/statfile` property and uses .stat as the name.
+>If `/statfileslevel` is configured, Dispatcher ignores the `/statfile` property and uses `.stat` as the name.

 ### Serving Stale Documents When Errors Occur {#serving-stale-documents-when-errors-occur}

 The `/serveStaleOnError` property controls whether Dispatcher returns invalidated documents when the render server returns an error.
 By default, when a statfile is touched and invalidates cached content, Dispatcher deletes the cached content the next time it is requested.

-If `/serveStaleOnError` is set to "1", Dispatcher does not delete invalidated content from the cache unless the render server returns a successful response.
+If `/serveStaleOnError` is set to `"1"`, Dispatcher does not delete invalidated content from the cache unless the render server returns a successful response.
 A 5xx response from AEM or a connection timeout causes Dispatcher to serve the outdated content and respond with and HTTP Status of 111 (Revalidation Failed).

 ### Caching When Authentication is Used {#caching-when-authentication-is-used}

 The `/allowAuthorized` property controls whether requests that contain any of the following authentication information are cached:

-* The `authorization` header.
+* The `authorization` header
-* A cookie named `authorization`.
+* A cookie named `authorization`
-* A cookie named `login-token`.
+* A cookie named `login-token`

 By default, requests that include this authentication information are not cached because authentication is not performed when a cached document is returned to the client.
 This configuration prevents Dispatcher from serving cached documents to users who do not have the necessary rights.

-However, if your requirements permit the caching of authenticated documents, set /allowAuthorized to one:
+However, if your requirements permit the caching of authenticated documents, set `/allowAuthorized` to one:

 `/allowAuthorized "1"`